Open-Reviews/Mangrove/terms-of-use.md

 In an unusual case, the need may arise, or the community may ask us, to address an especially problematic user because of significant disturbance or dangerous behavior.
 In such cases, we reserve the right, but do not have the obligation to:

-*   Investigate your use of the service (a) to determine whether a violation of these Terms of Use, or other applicable law or policy has occurred, or (b) to comply with any applicable law, legal process, or appropriate governmental request;
 *   Detect, prevent, or otherwise address fraud, security, or technical issues or respond to user support requests;
-*   Refuse, disable, or restrict access to the contribution of any user who violates these Terms of Use;
-*   Ban a user from editing or contributing or block a user's public key or access for actions violating these Terms of Use, including repeat copyright infringement;
+*   Block a user's public key or IP address for actions violating these Terms of Use, including repeat copyright infringement;
 *   Take legal action against users who violate these Terms of Use (including reports to law enforcement authorities); and
-*   Manage otherwise the database and website in a manner designed to facilitate their proper functioning and protect the rights, property, and safety of ourselves and our users, licensors, partners, and the public.
+*   Manage otherwise the Services in a manner designed to facilitate their proper functioning and protect the rights, property, and safety of ourselves and our users, licensors, partners, and the public.

-In the interests of our users, in the extreme circumstance that any individual has had his or her public key or access blocked under this provision, he or she is prohibited from creating or using another public key on or seeking access to the database or website, unless we provide explicit permission.
-Mangrove will not ban a user from editing or contributing or block a user's public key or access solely because of good faith criticism that does not result in actions otherwise violating these Terms of Use or community policies.
+In the interests of our users, in the extreme circumstance that any individual has had his or her public key or IP address blocked under this provision, he or she is prohibited from creating or using another public key or IP address on or seeking access to the Services, unless we provide explicit permission.
+Mangrove will not block a user's public key or IP address solely because of good faith criticism that does not result in actions otherwise violating these Terms of Use or community policies.

 ## <span style="text-decoration:underline;">11.
 Termination</span>

-Though we hope you will stay and continue to contribute to the Mangrove data set, you can stop using our services any time.
-In certain (hopefully unlikely) circumstances it may be necessary for ourselves (as described in Section 10) to terminate part or all of our services, terminate these Terms of Use, block your public key or access, or ban you as a user.
-If your public key or access is blocked or otherwise terminated for any reason, your contributions will remain publicly available (subject to applicable policies).
-We reserve the right to suspend or end the services at any time, with or without cause, and with or without notice.
+Though we hope you will stay and continue to contribute to the Mangrove data set, you can stop using our Services any time.
+In certain (hopefully unlikely) circumstances it may be necessary for ourselves (as described in Section 10) to terminate part or all of our Services, terminate these Terms of Use, block your public key or IP address.
+If your public key or IP address is blocked for any reason, your contributions will remain publicly available (subject to applicable policies).
+We reserve the right to suspend or end the Services at any time, with or without cause, and with or without notice.
 Even after your use and participation are banned, blocked or otherwise suspended, these Terms of Use will remain in effect with respect to relevant provisions, including Sections 1, 3, 4, 7, 8, 9-14, and 16.

+As Mangrove is an open source project and open data set, the source code and all review data are available for download in the Mangrove repository and on the Mangrove Website.
+In case of termination of our Services, all source code and review data will be available for download for a period of up to 30 days after termination.

 ## <span style="text-decoration:underline;">12.
 Disputes and Jurisdiction</span>

-Highlighted for emphasis

-We hope that no serious disagreements arise involving you, but, in the event there is a dispute, we encourage you to seek resolution through the dispute resolution procedures or mechanisms provided by Mangrove.
-If you seek to file a legal claim against us, you agree to file and resolve it exclusively in a state or federal court located in the Canton of Zug, Switzerland.
+**We hope that no serious disagreements arise involving you, but, in the event there is a dispute, we encourage you to seek resolution through the dispute resolution procedures or mechanisms provided by Mangrove.
+If you seek to file a legal claim against us, you agree to file and resolve it exclusively in a court located in the Canton of Zug, Switzerland.
 You also agree that the laws of Switzerland will govern these Terms of Use, as well as any legal claim that might arise between you and us (without reference to conflict of laws principles).
-You agree to submit to the personal jurisdiction of, and agree that venue is proper in, the courts located in the Canton of Zug, Switzerland, in any legal action or proceeding relating to us or these Terms of Use.
+You agree to submit to the personal jurisdiction of, and agree that venue is proper in, the courts located in the Canton of Zug, Switzerland, in any legal action or proceeding relating to us or these Terms of Use.**

-To ensure that disputes are dealt with soon after they arise, you agree that regardless of any statute or law to the contrary, any claim or cause of action you might have arising out of or related to use of our services or these Terms of Use must be filed within the applicable statute of limitations or, if earlier, one (1) year after the pertinent facts underlying such claim or cause of action could have been discovered with reasonable diligence (or be forever barred).
+**To ensure that disputes are dealt with soon after they arise, you agree that regardless of any statute or law to the contrary, any claim or cause of action you might have arising out of or related to use of our services or these Terms of Use must be filed within the applicable statute of limitations or, if earlier, one (1) year after the pertinent facts underlying such claim or cause of action could have been discovered with reasonable diligence (or be forever barred).**

 ## <span style="text-decoration:underline;">13.
 Disclaimers</span>

-Highlighted for emphasis

-We do our best to provide informational content to a very wide audience, but your use of our services is at your sole risk.
+**We do our best to provide informational content to a wide audience, but your use of our services is at your sole risk.
 We provide these services on an "as is" and "as available" basis, and we expressly disclaim all express or implied warranties of all kinds, including but not limited to the implied warranties of merchantability, fitness for a particular purpose, and non-infringement.
-We make no warranty that our services will meet your requirements, be safe, secure, uninterrupted, timely, accurate, or error-free, or that your information will be secure.
+We make no warranty that our services will meet your requirements, be safe, secure, uninterrupted, timely, accurate, or error-free, or that your information will be secure.**

-We are not responsible for the content, data, or actions of third parties, and you release us, our directors, officers, employees, and agents from any claims and damages, known and unknown, arising out of or in any way connected with any claim you have against any such third parties.
-No advice or information, whether oral or written, obtained by you from us or through or from our services creates any warranty not expressly stated in these Terms of Use.
+**We are not responsible for the content, data, or actions of third parties, and you release us, our directors, officers, employees, and agents from any claims and damages, known and unknown, arising out of or in any way connected with any claim you have against any such third parties.
+No advice or information, whether oral or written, obtained by you from us or through or from our services creates any warranty not expressly stated in these Terms of Use.**

-Any material downloaded or otherwise obtained through your use of our services is done at your own discretion and risk, and you will be solely responsible for any damage to your computer system or loss of data that results from the download of any such material.
+**Any material downloaded or otherwise obtained through your use of our services is done at your own discretion and risk, and you will be solely responsible for any damage to your computer system or loss of data that results from the download of any such material.
 You agree that we have no responsibility or liability for the deletion of, or the failure to store or to transmit, any content or communication maintained by the service.
-We retain the right to create limits on use and storage at our sole discretion at any time with or without notice.
+We retain the right to create limits on use and storage at our sole discretion at any time with or without notice.**

-Some states or jurisdictions do not allow the types of disclaimers in this section, so they may not apply to you either in part or in full depending on the law.

 ## <span style="text-decoration:underline;">14.
 Limitation on Liability</span>

-Highlighted for emphasis

-PlantingSpace GmbH or Mangrove will not be liable to you or to any other party for any direct, indirect, incidental, special, consequential or exemplary damages, including but not limited to, damages for loss of profits, goodwill, use, data, or other intangible losses, regardless of whether we were advised of the possibility of such damage.
-In no event shall our liability exceed one thousand U.S. dollars (USD 1000.00) in aggregate.
-In the case that applicable law may not allow the limitation or exclusion of liability or incidental or consequential damages, the above limitation or exclusion may not apply to you, although our liability will be limited to the fullest extent permitted by applicable law.
+**PlantingSpace GmbH or Mangrove will not be liable to you or to any other party for any direct, indirect, incidental, special, consequential or exemplary damages, including but not limited to, damages for loss of profits, goodwill, use, data, or other intangible losses, regardless of whether we were advised of the possibility of such damage.
+In no event shall our liability exceed one thousand Swiss Francs (CHF 1000.00) in aggregate.
+In the case that applicable law may not allow the limitation or exclusion of liability or incidental or consequential damages, the above limitation or exclusion may not apply to you, although our liability will be limited to the fullest extent permitted by applicable law.**

 ## <span style="text-decoration:underline;">15.
 Modifications to these Terms of Use</span>

 Just as the Mangrove community's input is essential for the growth and maintenance of the open data set, we believe that community input is essential for these Terms of Use to properly serve our users.
 It is also essential for a fair contract.
 Therefore, we will provide these Terms of Use, as well as any substantial future revisions of these Terms of Use to the community for comment at least two weeks before the end of the comment period.
 The community will be encouraged to translate the proposed revision in other languages as appropriate.
 For changes for legal or administrative reasons, to correct an inaccurate statement, or changes in response to community comments, we will provide at least three (3) days' notice.

-Because it may be necessary to modify these Terms of Use from time to time, we will provide notice of such modifications on the Mangrove website and the opportunity to comment via GitLab.
-A pull request will be made in the Mangrove GitLab repository with the proposed changes to the Terms of Use, and will be available for comments and discussion.
+Because it may be necessary to modify these Terms of Use from time to time, we will provide notice of such modifications on the Mangrove Website and the opportunity to comment via GitLab.
+A pull request will be made in the [Mangrove GitLab repository](https://gitlab.com/plantingspace/mangrove) with the proposed changes to the Terms of Use, and will be available for comments and discussion.
 However, we ask that you please periodically review the most up-to-date version of these Terms of Use.
 Your continued use of our services after the new Terms of Use become official following the notice and review period constitutes an acceptance of these Terms of Use on your part.
 For the protection of the Wikimedia Foundation and other users like yourself, if you do not agree with our Terms of Use, you cannot use our services.

 ## <span style="text-decoration:underline;">16.
 Other Terms</span>

 These Terms of Use do not create an employment, agency, partnership, or joint venture relationship between you and us, Mangrove, or the PlantingSpace GmbH.
 If you have not signed a separate agreement with us, these Terms of Use are the entire agreement between you and us.
 If there is any conflict between these Terms of Use and a signed written agreement between you and us, the signed agreement will control.

-You agree that we may provide you with notices, including those regarding changes to the Terms of Use, by email, or postings on the Mangrove website.
+You agree that we may provide you with notices, including those regarding changes to the Terms of Use, by email, or postings on the Mangrove Website.

 If in any circumstance, we do not apply or enforce any provision of these Terms of Use, it is not a waiver of that provision.